How is the Mooncup® menstrual cup environmentally friendly? 10 reasons

 The same report compared reusable period product options, such as pads, pants and period cups.
 The conclusion was that menstrual cups are the most environmentally-friendly way to manage your menstrual flow.

-In a year of usage, the environmental impact of a reusable menstrual cup is only 1.5% of impact of disposable period products.
+In a year of usage, the environmental impact of a reusable menstrual cup is only 1.5% of the impact of disposable period products.
 And it only costs around 10% of the price.

 The reusable Mooncup® menstrual cup contains no plastics or toxins and lasts for years and years.
 Switching to the Mooncup will save you money while saving the planet, one period at a time.